gitSandraR/SQL-Project/README.md

 		END AS Longer_Shorter
 FROM Aver_per_Category;
 ```
-Again, similar to qyery 🔷5, it uses CTE to extract all the necessary data (this time with details), and then in the main query it adds a description based on a condition within CASE/WHEN.
+Again, similar to qyery 🔷5, it uses CTE to extract all the necessary data (this time with details about every single film), and then in the main query it adds a description based on a condition within CASE/WHEN. **PARTITION BY** plays the similar role as **GROUP BY** (it groups data by whatever column or columns are specified within it), but the result is shown for every individual row like no grouping was done.

+***Short note on 'SELECT \*' or 'SELECT Table.\*':***  It is generally bad practice to use *'SELECT \*'* or *'SELECT Table.\*'* especially if the results will be used as part of a report that runs on a schedule, because if the table schema changes in the future we might end up with the data not needed in the report.
+Instead we should use *'SELECT field1, field2, ...., fieldn'* - this way we control what is in the report.
+In the example above however, *'SELECT Aver_per_Category.\*'* is OK since **we** defined *Aver_per_Category*, and it always has only 4 columns.